omahs/support/faq.md

 ### How do I set up recurring invoices?

 Before you send the first occurrence of a recurring invoice, click on "I want this to be a recurring invoice", at the bottom.
-The app guites to configure the recurrence settings.
+The app guides to configuring the recurrence settings.

 ![](.gitbook/assets/image.png)